Todd-Owen-Mpeli/Mazza-Treatz-Website/README.md

 1. Git operations specifically init, add, status, commit, remote, push and pull.
 Additionally creating a remote repository to learn a better development workflow process.
 2. SCSS File Structure, _font.scss, _color.scss_ etc. Creating seperate SCSS files for different attributes for better CSS opimazation.
-3. Bootstrap 5 class intergration for view width breakpoints.
+3. Bootstrap 5 class intergration for mobile & tablet view-width breakpoints.

 # Personal Improvements
 Although the website is fairly functional and provides the minimum viable product of displaying the large variety of unique products sold at the store, the current iteration of this project requires a list of improvements.